 The home remodeling programs on HGTV are fun to watch.
 Magic happens in minutes.
 Presto!
 Old and outdated becomes new and modern.
+This is the magic of home remodeling in DC.

-But the TV shows only give you glimpses of the remodeling process—the pleasing parts.
+But the TV shows only give you glimpses of the remodeling process the pleasing parts.
 They don’t show the planning and preparation that goes into a successful kitchen design and remodeling.

 And they don’t even come close to showing a realistic timeline to complete the project.
 The viewer gets the sensationalized version.
 We think you deserve the truth.